 Email course material is sent out once a day, or once a week.
 Once a day is usually better because it’s faster, sending course material once a week will make students lose interest.

 2. WordPress Plugins / Learning Management Systems

 If you already have a WordPress site, you can add an LMS plugin to turn your site into an online classroom.
-There are a number of different LMS plugins available or online course management.
+There are a lot of great WordPress LMS plugins available that can be used for online course management.
 Some have better customization options than others.
 In some cases, the system will help you award a certificate of completion to your students once they finish a course.
-Depending on the plugin you choose, you can add tests, community chart boards and more.
+Depending on the plugin you choose, you can add tests, community chart boards, and more.
 Favorite LMS plugins include LearnDash and Sensei.

 3. Standalone Platforms